Activities for Kids at Home - 13 Fun Ideas

 Home with the kids for who-knows-how-long?
 Running out of ideas to keep the kids busy and entertained while you're all at home?

 Here are 13 fun activities to keep you and the kids busy while helping their minds and bodies stay active during the time off from school.
+You can also check out our fun (and tasty) coronavirus piñata project!

 Once you pick some fun activities, be sure to also check out our free, modifiable, and printable Daily Schedule for Kids at Home!